 Intern and Apprentice Directors

-For more than two decades, young intern and apprentice directors have helped create the YSP productions.These young directors are always veterans of the YSP programs.
+Intern and apprentice directors help create the YSP productions.These young directors are always veterans of the YSP programs.
 They help lead every phase of the productions such as overseeing rehearsals, guiding actors through memorizing goals, scheduling and overseeing run-throughs and special rehearsals, assigning tech roles, and helping dress rehearsals and performances to run smoothly.